 - Heat a skillet over medium high heat.
 Add olive oil and sear the cheese in the hot pan until each slice develops a deep brown crust, about 2 minutes on the first side and 1 minute on the other.

 - Remove from skillet and plate with garnish of choice (sweet or savory).

 - Halloumi cheese does not melt.
-Paneer cheese is a good substitute if halloumi cheese.
-I get mine at Trader Joes and any cheese department of your market.
-Another option is to source from a Middle Eastern or Mediterranean store.
+Paneer cheese is a good substitute for halloumi cheese.
+You can find it in the cheese section of larger grocery stores, or specialty stores like Trader Joes and Whole Foods.
+Another option is to source from a Middle Eastern or Mediterranean grocer.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.